mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture3.md

 - Time-reversal
 - Chiral

 Over the last two lectures we have also encountered different types of invariants, such as the Chern number and the so-called $\Z_2$ invariant.
 These allow us to identify non-trivial topological phases as well as make statements on protected edge modes via the bulk boundary correspondence.
+In the next lecture, we will turn our attention to topological superconductors where particle-hole symmetry plays a key role too.